 Employment for BSN is projected to grow 6% from 2021 to 2031†

 State Annual Median Salary

-Upon successful completion of Beckfield College’s 3 Year BSN track, you will earn a Bachelor of Science in nursing and be prepared to take the National Council Licensure Examination (NCLEX-RN).
-Beckfield College’s 3 Year BSN Nursing track is accredited by the Commission on Collegiate Nursing Education (CCNE).
+Upon successful completion of Beckﬁeld College’s 3 Year BSN track Program, you will earn a Bachelor of Science in Nursing and should be prepared to take the National Council Licensure Examination (NCLEX-RN®) and entry-level practice as a Registered Nurse (RN).

 Learn about our virtual-ATI NCLEX® Review